 FCC spectrum auction raises $13.7 billion

-The FCC last month concluded its auction of advanced wireless services, or AWS, spectrum after 161 rounds, with 104 commercial entities winning licenses in the 1710 MHz to 1755 MHz and 2110 MHz to 2155 MHz bands by submitting bids that will generate $13.7 billion in new revenue for the U.S. Treasury.
+The FCC this week concluded its auction of advanced wireless services (AWS) spectrum after 161 rounds, with 104 commercial entities winning licenses in the 1710-1755 MHz and 2110-2155 MHz bands by submitting bids that will generate $13.7 billion in new revenue for the U.S. Treasury.

 As expected, spectrum-needy wireless carrier T-Mobile was the most active bidder, winning 120 licenses at a cost of $4.18 billion.
 A partnership representing Verizon Wireless bid $2.8 billion for 13 licenses, and a consortium of cable companies bid $2.37 billion for 137 licenses.

-Ovum wireless analyst Roger Entner said the cable companies might use their new spectrum as an “insurance policy” if their joint venture with Sprint Nextel — currently supplying the wireless component of its bundled offering — proves disappointing.
+Ovum wireless analyst Roger Entner said the cable companies might use their new spectrum as an “insurance policy” if their joint venture with Sprint—currently supplying the wireless component of their bundled offering—proves disappointing.

 “If their Sprint JV goes south, they’re not completely naked—they have something to fall back on,” he said.